abhirathod95/travel-blog/src/blog/travel/2019-10-01/Portugal.md

 ![test](../../../images/Portugal/Sintra_7.jpg)
 ```

+&nbsp;
+&nbsp;

 ##<center>**Where I Stayed**</center>

 I stayed in an apartment with **Hello Lisbon** right on the famous Pink Street.
 While this meant I had to hear faint discotech music every night even on the fifth floor, I really felt like I was a local Portuguese living in Lisbon.
 We even made breakfast everyday using the fully equipped kitchen with groceries we had bought on the first day from a local store.

 The location of the apartment was also ideal for sightseeing with many of the important spots within walking range, such as Praca do Commercio, Time Out Market, and Elevador Santa Justa!

+&nbsp;

 ##<center>**Tips & Tricks**</center>

-> - If you're wondering what souvenirs to take home, I would recommend colorful tiles or the famous packaged **salted sardines**.
+> If you're wondering what souvenirs to take home, I would recommend colorful tiles or the famous packaged **salted sardines**.

-> - Best place to get a picture of the yellow **Tram 28** or to even ride it back to Praca do Commericio is right near Miradoura de Santa Luzia!
+> Best place to get a picture of the yellow **Tram 28** or to even ride it back to Praca do Commericio is right near Miradoura de Santa Luzia!

-> - If you're too tired to walk, take a **tuk tuk** to your next destination.
+> If you're too tired to walk, take a **tuk tuk** to your next destination.

-> - Take your student ID if you are still in school.
+> Take your student ID if you are still in school.
 I was able to get into several places such as the Convento do Carmo and Jeronimos Monestery at discounted prices.